frederic-perez/AmE-dictionary/data/dictionary.md

 __vie__ _v_
 __viewfinder__ _n_
 __vig__ _n_ :three::hammer:
-__vignette__ _n_ /vin-YET/ A short written description or a brief scene in a movie or play. _The documentary is a series of vignettes showing the lives of three families under quarantine during the pandemic._
+__vignette__ _n_ :two: /vin-YET/ A short written description or a brief scene in a movie or play. _The documentary is a series of vignettes showing the lives of three families under quarantine during the pandemic._
 __vigorous__ _adj_ :two::hammer: _A vigorous intellect._
 __Viking__ _n_ :pencil2:
 __vile__